-Desired AF-RF outcome Project output Project outcome Objective 1: Acquire knowledge and skills on how to effectively and efficiently desalinate poor quality groundwater on a small scale using RO technology and hybrid renewable energy technology that can be applied to improve the resilience of rural communities against climate change.
-1. Compendium of applied 1.
-Lack of knowledge does Increased adaptive knowledge and skills on not prevent the capacity within relevant how to effectively and establishment at development and efficiently desalinate NamWater schemes natural resource poor quality elsewhere in the country sectors. groundwater on a small of small scale.
-2. Strengthened scale using RO desalination plants using institutional capacity to technology and hybrid RO technology and reduce risks associated renewable energy hybrid renewable energy with climate-induced technology. technology. socioeconomic and 2.
-Developed technical environmental losses. abilities of persons responsible for all aspects of the pilot plants, including recruited local people where applicable.
-Objective 2: Positively impact the lives of vulnerable individuals and communities at two project sites, where they face increasing climatic challenges, gender bias, poverty and unemployment.
-1. Two effective and 1.
-Negative socio-health 1.
-Strengthened awareness efficient desalination impact of the previously of and ownership of plants producing water untreated water on adaptation and climate that complies with the women in particular has risk reduction processes Namibian Quality been removed and the at local level.
-Standards for Drinking health of children Water. improves.
-2. Local beneficiaries and 2.
-Local communities have stakeholders who are acquired knowledge on sensitised re climate climate change, the change, water quality, effects on water supply. desalination. and understand why desalinated water and desalinated water should the hybrid power be used judiciously and system. why water tariffs are 3.
-Local beneficiaries and imposed. stakeholders who are
+Project output Project outcome Desired AF-RF outcome desalinate pod and hybrid rer wledge and skills on how or quality groundwater on a smalewable energy technology that ural communities against clima all scale using RO technology to can be applied to improve the Compendium of applied knowledge and skills on how to effectively and efficiently desalinate poor quality groundwater on a small scale using RO technology and hybrid renewable energy technology.
+Lack of knowledge does not prevent the establishment at NamWater schemes elsewhere in the country of small scale. desalination plants using RO technology and hybrid renewable energy technology.
+Developed technical abilities of persons responsible for all aspects of the pilot plants, including recruited local people where applicable.
+Increased adaptive capacity within relevant development and natural resource sectors.
+Strengthened institutional capacity to reduce risks associated with climate-induced socioeconomic and environmental losses.
+Objective 2: Positively impact the lives of vulnerable individuals and communities at two project sites, where they face increasing climatic challenges, gender bias, poverty ar nd unemployment.
+Two effective and efficient desalination plants producing water that complies with the Namibian Quality Standards for Drinking Water.
+Local beneficiaries and stakeholders who are sensitised re climate change, water quality, desalination, desalinated water and the hybrid power system.
+Negative socio-health impact of the previously untreated water on women in particular has been removed and the health of children improves.
+Local communities have acquired knowledge on climate change, the effects on water supply, and understand why desalinated water should be used judiciously and why water tariffs are Strengthened awareness of and ownership of adaptation and climate risk reduction processes at local level.
+3. Local beneficiaries and stakeholders who are imposed.

-Project output Project outcome Desired AF-RF outcome aware of the need to conserve water.
+aware of the need to conserve water.
+4. Acceptance by the Project output Project outcome Desired AF-RF outcome beneficiaries of desalinated water.
+5. Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level. aware of the need to conserve water.
 4. Acceptance by the beneficiaries of desalinated water.
-5. Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level.
+5. Strengthened awareness and ownership of adaptation and climate risk reduction processes at